-Six weeks after your catheter removal you may not need the pads or number of pads used per day may have reduced or even increased.
-We would ask you to discuss this with your nurse specialist or contact the Continence Team office.
-An assessment of your needs can take place over the phone.
-If you require further pads then a new order will be made with the Continence Team for the correct absorbency pad; this may be the same as you have been using or a lower absorbency or higher absorbency.
-If you have any difficulty with your pad delivery, then please contact the Continence Team office:
+A member of the continence team will telephone you to make an assessment of your needs.

+If you require further pads then a new order will be placed by the continence team for the correct absorbency pad.
+This may be for the same as you have been using or a lower or higher absorbency according to your needs.
+If you have any difficulty with your pad delivery, please contact: